PietroGhg/llvm/sycl/doc/sycl-host-compilation.md

 # Compiler and runtime options

-The SYCL Host Compilation flow is enabled by the `-fsycl-host-compilation` compiler option, e.g.
+The SYCL Host Compilation flow is enabled by the `-fsycl-host-compilation` compiler option (please note that currently `-fsycl-host-compilation` overrides any other sycl target specified in the compiler invocation):

 ```
 clang++ -fsycl -fsycl-host-compilation <input> -o <output>
 ```

-This will perform automatically all the compilation stages, it is also possible to manually perform all the necessary compiler invocations.
-This is more verbose but allows the user to use an arbitrary host compiler for the second compilation stage:
+This will perform automatically all the compilation stages.
+It is also possible to manually perform all the necessary compiler invocations, this is more verbose but allows the user to use an arbitrary host compiler for the second compilation stage:

 ```
 #device compiler